 Herbarium Lunch talks are held in the public area of Herring Hall on Thursdays, from 12 noon to 1 pm.
-Feel free to bring your lunch.

 Want to give a presentation, or know of somebody who would like to be added to the UA Herbarium Listserv?
 Contact Shelley McMahon.

 We are delighted to announce the return of Herbarium Lunch with a wonderful lineup of speakers for Fall 2022!

 Sep 29: Joela Jacobs: "Vegetal Eroticism: Plants between Science and Fiction"

 Oct 6: Dave Bertelsen: "An Introduction to the Flora and Fauna of Finger Rock Canyon"

 Oct 13: Douglas Ripley: "Exploring the natural history of the Southern Indian Ocean from Perth, Australia to Durban, South Africa, including Mauritius, Madagascar, Mozambique, KwaZulu-Natal Province (South Africa), Drackensberg Mountains, and Johannesburg"

 Oct 20: Elise Gornish: "Let's not reinvent the wheel: using VERY old school strategies for cheap and easy restoration success!"

 Oct 27: Jay Goldberg: “Hungry hungry caterpillars: hawkmoths, hornworms and host-plant interactions.”

 Nov 3: Linda Kennedy & Dan Robinett: "Culture and Conservation in Cuba, circa 2012"